Why Zara Is Successful

 2. Vertical Integration

-In a supply chain there are four main phases; sourcing, manufacturing, distribution and retail.
+In a supply chain, there are four main phases; sourcing, manufacturing, distribution, and retail.
 A company vertically integrates when it controls two or more of these stages.
-This operating model enables brands to change collections frequently and adapt to rapid demand changes while covering vast customer base.
-Zara operates their own clothes factories, employ their own designers and run their own shops — this, in turn offers them a huge advantage to translate the latest trend into new product and have it in stores in a couple of weeks.
+This operating model enables brands to change collections frequently and adapt to rapid demand changes while covering a vast customer base.
+Zara operates their own clothes factories, employ their own designers and run their own shops — this, in turn, offers them a huge advantage to translate the latest trend into new product and have it in stores in a couple of weeks.

 3. Cashing In On Trends